tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - or versions (v1, v2, v3) - for breaking changes
 - Each stage has its own configuration
 - not immutable, can be overwritten

+### API Gateway - Swagger and OpenAPI

+You can use API Gateway to import a REST API from an external definition file into API Gateway.
+Currently, API Gateway supports OpenAPI v2.0 and OpenAPI v3.0 definition files.
+You can update an API by overwriting it with a new definition, or you can merge a definition with an existing API.